jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 A significant simplication!

-The pipe operator allows us to pass the result of each expression as an input to the next one, without having to name the result of each step and explicitly pass it to the next function application.
+The pipe operator allows us to pass the result of each expression as an input to the next one, without having to name the result of each step and explicitly pass it to the next function call.

 ### A convention in many functional languages